 The second year places a heavy emphasis on practical techniques and clinical experience.
 This is achieved by the use of placements with experienced veterinary physiotherapists.
 There will be four taught weekends, with the remainder of the teaching being practical placements.

-Third Year of Study for a Masters in Professional Practice
+Third Year of Study for a Masters in Veterinary Physiotherapy

-Students may progress directly to a third year to study for an MSc Professional Practice (Veterinary Physiotherapy).
-This takes the form of a dissertation and is based on distance-learning.
-The MSc is delivered and awarded by Middlesex University.
+Students may progress directly to a third year to study for an MSc Veterinary Physiotherapy.
+This takes the form of a project and dissertation.
+The MSc is delivered and awarded by the University of Nottingham.

 CEPT uses university and specialist lecturers alongside qualified training providers in order to bring the highest standards of education together.

 There is no ‘Yardstick’ or general council for veterinary/animal physiotherapy that sets standards of training at this time.
 The title ‘Physiotherapist’ is only protected when applied to human practice.

 CEPT maintains a very high standard by using noted experts from institutions and universities nationwide.
 Practical training is delivered by a combination of qualified veterinary physiotherapists and other trainers, all of whom have specific experience and qualifications in the field of veterinary physiotherapy.
 Many of our trainers have also undertaken a Clinical Educators training program.
 CEPT has on its staff a Fellow of the Higher Education Academy* who monitors the standards of teaching throughout the course, and who works alongside an eminent retired professor of education to assess the standards of the course work and end-of-year examinations.

 (*The HEA is a body which monitors and advises on academic standards in Universities and Colleges throughout the UK)

 Professor George Brown, BSc, D.Phil., D.Odontology (Hon)